 Nope, a well made mobile-friendly website will work on all device screen sizes (within reason) and be legible.

 A brochure might be folded up into someone’s pocket and not survive a spin cycle in the washing machine!

 Even a simple website is very interactive.
 Back in the late 1990s and very early 2000s, websites weren’t, they really were static things, just text and images on pages.

 Now, all sorts of things are happening on even the most basic of websites.
-Contact forms, twitter feeds, social media links, telephone links, text links, galeries, slideshows, maps and not to mention the multiple devices your website can be viewed on.
+Contact forms, Twitter feeds, social media links, telephone links, text links, galleries, slideshows, maps and not to mention the multiple devices your website can be viewed on.

-Websites are ever changing things too, a brochure is static!
-If your website is well built, keeping it up to date with the latest from your industry will mean better results in Google and more enquiries, that should mean more business.
+Websites are ever-changing things too, a brochure is static!
+If your website is well built, keeping it up to date with the latest from your industry will mean better results in Google and more enquiries, which should mean more business.

 Don’t get me wrong, I’m not print-bashing, business cards, posters and brochures are very useful things and don’t rely on a device or power source to work, which is great when you’re out of WiFi range or for elderly people.